mostafa-fallaha/titanic-model-web-app/README.md

 # Building the Model

-in buildingModel/buildingModel.py, here is where im loading the data from the remote storage (Google Drive), and training it on this data.<br>
+in buildingModel/buildingModel.py, here is where im loading the data from the remote storage (Google Drive), and training the model on this data.<br>
 And then im registering and versioning the model with it's metrics and artifacts using ML Flow.

 # Backend